 Fall, spring, and academic year students must enroll in a minimum of 16 semester credit hours.
 Because of the heavy demand of Chinese language study, we encourage you not to overload.

 In order to meet the 16 credits hour requirement, you take a required 10-credit Chinese language course offered at varying levels, and select one of the following options:

 *Students at the 300-level or above in Chinese language proficiency can enroll in Chinese-taught area studies courses.

 If you are a heritage speaker (you have a background of informal familial learning), you can take advantage of custom-designed programming that focuses on your individual language needs.
 IES Abroad Beijing reviews the level of each heritage student on a case-by-case basis and creates a program that allows you to progress further in small classes.

 Center-Wide Language Pledge

 Our Center faculty take great pride in the quality of its language training.
 In order to create a Chinese language environment and maximize individual proficiency, you are required to observe a strict language pledge at the IES Abroad Beijing Center and on the Beijing Foreign Studies University campus.
 “English-friendly weekends” are interspersed throughout the semester to give you a break from the rigors of the language pledge.
-Students with no prior language experience are expected to join the language pledge six weeks into the semester.

 This is a list of potential course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.